momchil-anachkov/ethereum-watcher/README.md

   - Watch rules can be added/deleted or toggled active/inactive, and changes are effective immediately
   - Transactions are linked to the rule that they matched to
     - If a rule is deleted, all its transactions go along with it

+## Tests
+There are some simple tests for the ruling system, to make sure it functions.
+They can be run with `npm run test`

 ## Rule system
 The watch rule system is a very simple version of the mongo query syntax.